lalithsuresh/lalithsuresh.github.io/_posts/2020-09-27-Low-Level-Advice-For-Systems-Research.md

 Common bits of metadata that I tend to record include a timestamp for when I triggered the experiment , the timestamps for the individual experiment runs and repetitions, the relevant git commit IDs, metadata about the environment (e.g., VM sizes, cluster information) and all the parameter combinations that were run.
-Save all the metadatato a file in a machine-friendly format (like CSV or JSON).
+Save all the metadata to a file in a machine-friendly format (like CSV or JSON).
 Avoid encoding experiment metadata into file or folder names ("experiment_1_param1_param2_param3").
 This makes it hard to introduce changes over time (e.g. adding a new parameter will likely break your workflow).
 Propagate the experiment metadata all the way to your graphs, to be sure you know what commit ID and parameter